wp-plugins/maxbuttons/readme.txt

 </table>`

 == Changelog ==
+= 1.16.0 =
+* Added gradient and opacity options.
+* Changed the button output window so that the button isn't clickable.

 = 1.15.0 =
 * Changed MAXBUTTONS_PLUGIN_URL constant to call the plugins_url() function instead of WP_PLUGIN_URL so that the proper url scheme is used.
 * Removed the MAXBUTTONS_PLUGIN_DIR constant as it was no longer used.